M&A Glossary — Business Acquisition Terms Explained

 Asset Deal / Share Deal

 Two fundamental ways to structure a business acquisition.
-In an asset deal, the buyer purchases specific assets (equipment, contracts, IP) from the company.
-In a share deal, the buyer purchases the company's shares, acquiring the entire legal entity including all assets and liabilities.
-In Switzerland, share deals are more common for SME acquisitions.
+In an asset deal, the buyer purchases specific assets (equipment, contracts, IP) from the company.… Read more →

 B